MarkLavoisier/multiwii_drone/README.md

-# Multiwii drone with my teacher - auto run
+# Multiwii drone with my teacher

 It is thanks to my teacher who taught me that I can study for this way.